Autumn In Japan is a great time to set off on foot and hike through the Japanese Autumn Spots recommended here.

 If you stay until evening time you will be pleasantly surprised to find that some gardens light up the trees to create an unparalleled scene of color and autumnal glory.

-Autumn in Tokyo – Must See Places
+Autumn in Tokyo – Must-See Places

 Tokyo autumn, when in full swing and the leaves have fallen from the trees, can be best enjoyed in these spots:

 This is a very popular spot that offered an illumination show in previous years.
-That show went from end of November to middle of December from 4:30pm to 8:30pm.
-Rikugien is a traditionally landscaped Japanese garden, it is a well-known spot for colors of autumn leaves.
+That show went from the end of November to the middle of December from 4:30pm to 8:30pm.
+Rikugien is a traditionally landscaped Japanese garden, it is a well-known spot for the colors of autumn leaves.
 This garden was established in 1702 during the Edo Period.
 The garden opened to the public in 1938.
 Rikugien Garden is a site designated as a Special Place of Scenic Beauty.
 The pond at Rikugien Garden is an amazing autumn scene, as are the sights of the man-made hills.

 Getting There: from Komagome Station (7 minutes on foot) or Sengoku Station.

-Koishikawa Korakuen Garden (End of November to Beginning of December)
+Koishikawa Korakuen Garden (End of November to beginning of December)

 Koishikawa Korakuen Garden is designated as a Special Place of Scenic Beauty and Special Historic interest.
 This gorgeous autumn color spot in Tokyo is a garden in the traditional Japanese landscape style.
 At this color spot you’ll be able to enjoy the fall colors around maple trees that surround the pond.
 In autumn the leaves on these trees turn deep orange and red.
 There are three other ponds on the garden grounds, all of which offer unique scenic views of autumn colors.